mcombeau/ft_transcendance/notes.md

   - enforce authorizations on contollers - check if user actually has the right to do what they're doing
   - check that 2fa is completed before accepting token

+- Security

+	- for each page check authentication and redirect with 404 if not authenticated

 - Project validation